BartMassey/advent-of-code-2019/day16/README.md

 Then I lost the will to continue.
 It would have been at least another 1.5 hours, and I still haven't finished the persnickety Day 14 solution yet.
+(I eventually finished it, just for completionism, with a bunch of help on Part 2.)

 If I am going to do this again, it will be because there are nice problems every single night that a reasonably competent